Isaac Heard: Career

 Heard was doubtful of his future in the Navy during peacetime, so in 1751, he began working as a merchant in Bilbao on the Bay of Biscay.
 His stay in Bilbao was cut short after the start of the Seven Years' War in 1756, when tensions between Spain and Britain forced him to return to London in 1757.
 In London, he continued working as a merchant.

 In London, Heard met the Deputy Earl Marshal, Thomas Howard, 2nd Earl of Effingham, who noticed Heard's interest in antiquities.
 Effingham helped Heard began his heraldic career as Bluemantle Pursuivant of Arms in Ordinary in December 1759.
 He would go on to hold the posts of Lancaster Herald of Arms in Ordinary, Norroy King of Arms and Brunswick King of Arms.
 In 1784, he was appointed Garter Principal King of Arms.
 It was in this capacity that he helped to plan the funeral of Horatio Nelson, 1st Viscount Nelson.

 Heard was knighted in the Order of the Garter on 2 June 1786.

 Personal life

 Heard married Katherine Tyler, born in Boston to a family of English settlers, who was the widow of Captain David Ochterlony of Scotland.
 After Captain Ochterlony died in the West Indies, Tyler moved back to England.
 She had four children; her oldest was Sir David Ochterlony, 1st Baronet, who rose to the rank of Major General in the East India Company.
 Heard became a close confidant of his stepson.

 His wife Katherine died in 1783.
-Four years later, Heard married a second time to Alicia Felton nee Hayes (d.
+Four years later, Heard married a second time to Alicia Felton née Hayes (d.
 1808), widow of John George Felton, a customs inspector-general for the Leeward Islands.
 Heard had no children of his own with either wife.